MANOJPATRA1991/pluralsight/Python-Beyond-the-Basics/11_defining_context_managers/notes.md

 ## `contextlib.contextmanager`

-- A decorator you can youu use to create new context managers
+- A decorator you can use to create new context managers
 - Lets you define context-managers with *simple* control flow
 - Allows you to leverage the *statefulness* of generators
 - Use standard exception handling to propagate exceptions